-© 2021 MJH Life Sciences and Cure Today.
+© 2021 MJH Life Sciences and CURE - Oncology & Cancer News for Patients & Caregivers.
 All rights reserved.

-© 2021 MJH Life Sciences™ and Cure Today.
+© 2021 MJH Life Sciences™ and CURE - Oncology & Cancer News for Patients & Caregivers.
 All rights reserved.

 November 4th 2021

 By Ryan McDonald

 November 3rd 2021

 By Antonia DePace

 A new T-cell therapy can be highly effective in treating BKV-associated hemorrhagic cystitis while minimizing side effects.

 After being diagnosed with cancer, patients should see their dentist as soon as possible, explained Dr. Susan Calderbank.